IonicDev/tutorials/README.md

 # Machina Tutorials
 To run the tutorials in this repository, you need to have a Machina tenant.
-Obtaining a Machina tenant is done by clicking on *"Start For Free"* on the Machina Developer Portal (DevPortal).
+Obtaining a Machina tenant is done by clicking on *"Start For Free"* on the [Machina Developers Portal](https://ionic.com/developers).
 After your tenant has been created, you'll be directed to create your device credentials.
 Depending on the language chosen, you might have to install an SDK.
 Once you have run *"Hello, World!"*, you're ready for the tutorials.

 This repository is used in conjunction with [Machina Tutorials](https://dev.ionic.com/tutorials) where there are explanations for each tutorial.
 A learning order is suggested there.